 And over 1,100 winning trades, last year, in total!
 [Show scrolling examples of specific rapid gains]

-In fact, our War Room (live trading room) has had a 76% win-rate with over 2,100 winning trades...
+In fact, our War Room has a 75% win-rate with over 3,000 winning trades...

-As far as I’m aware, that’s the best track record of any trading room out there…
+And as far as I’m aware, that’s the best track record of any trading room out there…